What is Cost of Preferred Stock?

 - Current Price of Preferred Stock = $50.00

-In the first type of preferred stock, there is no growth in the DPS.
+In the first type of preferred stock, there is no growth in the the dividend per share (DPS).

 Therefore, we enter our numbers into the simple cost of preferred stock formula to get the following:

-As for the next type of preferred stock, the assumption here is that DPS will grow at a perpetual rate of 2.0%.
+As for the next type of preferred stock, which we’ll compare to the prior section, the assumption here is that the dividend per share (DPS) will grow at a perpetual rate of 2.0%.

 The formula used to calculate the cost of preferred stock with growth is as follows: